

 Students are responsible for the cost of obtaining their Police Check (NCCHC).

-Students may also choose to apply for a Police Check (NCCHC) directly through their local police, or through a commercial broker.
+Students completing placements in South Australia may choose to apply for a Police Check (NCCHC) directly through their local police, or through a commercial broker.
 If a Police Check (NCCHC) is required urgently (e.g. sooner than 4 – 5 weeks) then it is advisable to apply online through an accredited broker that offers fast turnaround.

 Please note that Flinders University does not endorse these providers and cannot guarantee their turnaround times.